 Facemasks have been (and remain) mandatory in public since the end of March and, in spite of high population density and a housing shortage which has led to multi-generation homes being the norm, Cuba has managed to stop the virus in its tracks.
-The country has reported just under 600 Covid-19 related fatalities and around 95% of those who contracted the disease have now recovered.
+The country has reported just over 1600 Covid-19 related fatalities and around 95% of those who contracted the disease have now recovered.

 Cuban Medical teams were sent to more than 20 countries during the height of the Coronavirus crisis, to provide medical assistance.
 Countries who received this assistance include Italy, Andorra, China, Jamaica, Venezuela and other countries in Latin America, the Middle East and Africa.
 While Cuba’s Medical diplomacy is seen as controversial to some, there is no doubt that this experience benefits Cuba whose doctors return with greater experience of treating the disease.

-Cuba’s biomedical industry is now approaching the end of clinical trials on their own vaccines for Covid-19, named Soberana 01, Soberana 02, Soberana Plus, Abdala, Mambisa.
-The Soberana 02 and Abdala vaccines are due to be rolled out to the general population starting in May 2021.
+Cuba’s biomedical industry has undertaken clinical trials on their own vaccines for Covid-19, named Soberana 01, Soberana 02, Soberana Plus, Abdala, Mambisa.
+The Soberana 02 and Abdala vaccines are now in the process of being rolled out to the general population (July 2021).

 While it’s true that Cuba’s population is relatively small at approximately 12 million, this recovery rate is remarkable and offers a huge boost of confidence to those planning a holiday on the island.
 Cuba’s economy is heavily reliant on tourism and various confidence building measures have already been implemented, which includes free PCR testing for all arrivals at Cuban Airports, regardless of nationality.